wzmli/phyloglmm/response.md

 As currently presented I found this paper a little bit in between an application note and a research paper but lacking some key components from both, but turning it into a research paper would require, in my opinion, the addition of an empirical example (see also comments from reviewer 1).

 MLi: This paper is intended as an application/software paper.
+TODO: didn't we already do this? double check.
+We have included the example provided in Chapter 11 Garamszegi and Li et al. Dune mellow example.

 The benchmarking of the new method is interesting but is mixing too many confounding factors linked with the different implementations of the various packages (see also comment from reviewer 2).
 What is the performance of the new model all else being equal?
 How much of the performance results is actually due to differences the optimization among the different R packages?